HuoYuyang1998/huoyuyang.github.io/_pages/about.md

 Scientific and business analyses increasingly rely on data or AI models to select promising cases and form data-driven subgroups.

-This line of work develops post-selection methods for [prediction intervals](https://doi.org/10.1093/biomet/asae010) and [conformal testing](https://proceedings.neurips.cc/paper_files/paper/2024/file/6b99cfe8f27a30d013f49a970aacd6e8-Paper-Conference.pdf), aiming to provide reliable uncertainty quantification after such adaptive selection.
+This line of work develops post-selection methods for <a href="https://doi.org/10.1093/biomet/asae010">prediction intervals</a>  and <a href="https://proceedings.neurips.cc/paper_files/paper/2024/file/6b99cfe8f27a30d013f49a970aacd6e8-Paper-Conference.pdf">conformal testing</a>, aiming to provide reliable uncertainty quantification after such adaptive selection.

 </div>
 </div>